 My passport has recently expired.
 How do I renew it?

 Citizens wishing to renew their U.S. passports which are less than 15 years old from the date of issue may pick up the renewal form at the library and then submit them through the mail.
 Applicants must have been at least 16 years of age when last passport was issued.
 If the last name has changed because of marriage, the applicant must show I.D. with same last name, or a certified name change document must be presented.
 You can also download a Passport Renewal Form here.

 How long will it take to get my passport?

 You can view passport application processing times at the U.S. Department of State website: https://travel.state.gov/content/passports/en/passports.html

 The Athens-Clarke County Library mails all completed applications Monday through Friday using a priority mail rate.
 However, if you wish to have your application materials sent by overnight delivery to and from the passport processing center, there will be additional charges:

-- Passport mailed overnight: Add $20.66 to Dept of State application fee.
+- Passport mailed overnight: Add $15.45 to Dept of State application fee.
 This fee will guarantee a 2-3 week return.

 Please be advised that the Athens-Clarke County Library has no authority to modify time frames.
 Once the applications leave our facility, we have no control over the passport-issuing process.